Giants vs. Astros Player Props Betting Odds

 Alvarez Stats

-- Yordan Alvarez has four doubles, six home runs, 15 walks and 27 RBI (22 total hits).
+- Yordan Alvarez has five doubles, six home runs, 15 walks and 27 RBI (23 total hits).

 Alvarez Recent Games